RedSkittleFox/BinaryLove/README.md

 # BinaryLove
 BinaryLove is a simple header only binary data parsing library.
 It accepts the data in the form of `std::vector<unsigned char>` and parses it to `std::tuple` of specified types and vice versa.
-Header also provides simple data loader and writer that utilise `<fstream>` header..
+Header also provides simple data loader and writer that utilise `<fstream>` header.

 # Examples
-This section shows the propper usage of all of library's functions.
+This section shows the proper usage of all of library's functions.

 ## Reading and Writing files.
 ```cpp